 Welcome to IBJ’s “Business Cares: Heart Health Awareness” Microsite

-Thanks to the 23 companies and organizations below that sponsored this effort.
-Their investment helps provide for a heart-health awareness campaign throughout the month of February via print, digital and e-newsletter platforms.
+Thank you to the 19 companies and organizations listed below that sponsored this important section of IBJ.
+Their investment will fund a heart health awareness campaign throughout the month of February via print, digital and e-newsletter platforms.

 - American Heart Association

 - Community Health Network

 - Indiana Forest Alliance